dralezero/sammi-buttons/README.md

 Button will match chatter's message with list and then turn visibility of matching source on for N seconds.

+For Subs only, check trigger option.
+Only need to add chatter to list once.
+Don't need to remove from list.

 ## twitch-command-sleeper-mods.json

 Mods can chat without badge/role.
 Then, give themselves mod role when needed.